 This detailed study presents breakdowns for both capital investment and manufacturing costs of a plant based on this Methyl Methacrylate manufacturing process.
 It also includes feedstock consumption figures.
 Optional analyses are also available (such as Utilities Consumption Breakdown and Plant Construction Cost for Different Capacities, among others.)

 This report presents an up-to-date, detailed cost analysis (based on 2017/18 economic data) of Methyl Methacrylate (MMA) production from isobutylene using an oxidation process.
 The process examined is similar to Sumitomo/Nippon Shokubai process.
-In this process, methacrylic acid (MAA) intermediate is initially produced from isobutylene oxidation.
+In this process, methacrylic acid (MAA) intermediate is initially produced by two-stage catalytic oxidation of isobutene.
 Then, MAA is esterified with methanol to produce MMA.

 Register now for a Free Trial and access full samples of Intratec Production Cost Reports, sharing the same structure and development methodology of the production cost reports above!

 Free Trial also includes: